-1. We have audited the accompanying standalone financial statements of Central Bank Of India (‘the Bank'), which comprise the Standalone Balance Sheet as at 31st March 2024, the Standalone Profit and Loss Account and the Standalone Cash Flow Statement for the year then ended, and notes to Standalone Financial Statements including a summary of significant accounting policies and other explanatory information in which are included the returns for the year ended on that date of the Head Office, 12 Zones and
+1. We have audited the accompanying Standalone Financial Statements of Central Bank Of India (‘the Bank'), which comprise the Balance Sheet as at 31st March 2025, the Profit and Loss Account and the Cash Flows Statement for the year then ended, and Notes to Standalone Financial Statements including a summary of significant accounting policies and other explanatory information in which are included the returns for the year ended on that date of the Head Office, 13 Zones and

 i.
-1 Specialized Integrated Treasury Branch audited by us
+Top 20 Branches, 1 Specialized Integrated Treasury Branch and other Central Office Departments audited by us

 The branches audited by us and those audited by other auditors have been selected by the Bank in accordance with the guidelines issued to the Bank by the Reserve Bank of India.
-Also incorporated in the Standalone Balance Sheet, the Standalone Profit and Loss Account and the Standalone Cash Flow Statement are the returns from 3124 branches which have not been subjected to audit.
-These unaudited branches account for 27.74 per cent of advances, 47.37 per cent of deposits, 31.70 per cent of interest income and 44.95 per cent of interest expenses.
+Also incorporated in the Balance Sheet, the Profit and Loss Account and the Cash Flows Statement are the returns from 2976 branches which have not been subjected to audit.
+These unaudited branches account for 24.22 per cent of advances, 43.27 per cent of deposits, 18.15 per cent of interest income and 38.16 per cent of interest expenses.

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required by the Banking Regulation Act, 1949 (hereinafter referred to as “the Act”) in the manner so required for the Bank and are in conformity with
+2. In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Standalone Financial Statements give the information required by the Banking Regulation Act, 1949 (hereinafter referred to as “the Act”) in the manner so required for the Bank and are in conformity with

 accounting principles generally accepted in India and:

-a) the Standalone Balance Sheet, read with the notes thereon is a full and fair Balance Sheet containing all the necessary particulars, is properly drawn up so as to exhibit a true and fair view of the state of affairs of the Bank as at 31st March, 2024;
+a) the Balance Sheet, read with the notes thereon is a full and fair Balance Sheet containing all the necessary particulars, is properly drawn up so as to exhibit a true and fair view of the state of affairs of the Bank as at 31st March, 2025;

 Basis for Opinion

-2. We conducted our audit in accordance with the Standards on Auditing (“SAs”) issued by the Institute of Chartered Accountants of India (“ICAI”).
-Our responsibilities under those Standards are further described in the “Auditors' Responsibilities for the Audit of the Standalone Financial Statements” section of our report.
-We are independent of the Bank in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India together with ethical requirements that are relevant to our audit of the Standalone Financial Statements prepared in accordance with the accounting principles generally accepted in India, including the Accounting Standards issued by the ICAI, and provisions of section 29 of the Banking Regulation Act, 1949 and circulars and guidelines issued by the Reserve Bank of India (“RBI”) from time to time and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on the standalone financial statements.
+3. We conducted our audit in accordance with the Standards on Auditing (“SAs”) issued by the Institute of Chartered Accountants of India (“ICAI”).
+Our responsibilities under those Standards are further described in the “Auditor's Responsibilities for the Audit of the Standalone Financial Statements” section of our report.
+We are independent of the Bank in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India together with ethical requirements that are relevant to our audit of the Standalone Financial Statements, prepared in accordance with the accounting principles generally accepted in India, including the applicable Accounting Standards issued by the ICAI, and provisions of section 29 of the Banking Regulation Act, 1949 and circulars and guidelines issued by the Reserve Bank of India (“RBI”) from time to time and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on the Standalone Financial Statements.

 Emphasis of Matter